 - Can occur for electric shock

-Therefore, symptoms, causes, diagnosis are the basics of any disease.
-Heart Ventricular Fibrillation symptoms, cause, treatment and other information are covered in this article below:
+Therefore, symptoms, causes, and diagnosis are the basics of any disease.
+Heart Ventricular Fibrillation symptoms, cause, treatment, and other information are covered in this article below:

 Symptoms of Ventricular Fibrillation

 Ventricular fibrillation doesn’t show any symptoms.
 Patients may appear some symptoms depending on the causes.
 Fainting is the main symptom of it.
 There may have symptoms of ventricular tachycardia (VT).
 Some other symptoms of ventricular fibrillation are given below: